2001 World Championships in Athletics – Women's 10,000 metres

 The women's 10,000 metres event featured at the 2001 World Championships in Edmonton, Alberta, Canada.
 There were a total number of 24 participating athletes, with the final being held on 7 August 2001.

+The winning margin was 0.04 seconds which as of June 2024 remains the narrowest winning margin in any 10,000 metres held at the World Athletics Championships or at the Olympics.